BestTimesToVisit.com Logo

 Rental Cars

-Renting a car offers the most freedom and flexibility to explore Grenada at your own pace, allowing you to venture off the beaten path to hidden beaches and waterfalls.
-This is ideal for longer stays or for those who want to explore remote areas.
+Renting a car offers the most freedom and flexibility to explore Grenada at your own pace, allowing you to venture off the beaten path to hidden waterfalls and secluded beaches.
+It's best for those who want to explore beyond the main tourist routes.

 Water Taxis (Limited)